 Today, most dancers will perform Ardha in Saudi Arabia’s national dress, a red chequered Keffiyeh, and pristine white Kandoura.

-Those flanking the national flag bearer may additionally also wear a ceremonial Bisht – a gold-trimmed loose-flowing black cloak over the Kandoura.
+Those flanking the national flag bearer may also wear a ceremonial Bisht – a gold-trimmed, loose-flowing black cloak over the Kandoura.

-Performers may also strap cross-belts over their chests, along with weapons and another leather belt around their waists to hold the curved daggers known as khanjar.
+Performers may also strap cross-belts over their chests, weapons, and another leather belt around their waists to hold the curved daggers known as khanjar.

 Meaning of Ardha Dance